drvinceknight/Nashpy/docs/discussion/stochastic-fictitious-play.rst

 ==========================

 The stochastic fictitious play algorithm implemented in :code:`Nashpy` is based on the one given in [Hofbauer2002]_.

 As explained in [Fudenberg1998]_ stochastic fictitious play "avoids the discontinuity inherent in standard fictitious play, where a small change in the data can lead to an abrupt change in behaviour."

 The algorithm is designed to converge in cases where fictitious play does not converge.
 Note that in some cases this will require a thoughtful choice of the :code:`etha` and :code:`epsilon_bar` parameters.

-For a game :math:`(A, B)\in\mathbb{R}^{m\times n}` define :math:`\kappa_t^{i}:S^{-1}\to\mathbb{N}` to be a function that in a given time period :math:`t` for a player :math:`i` maps a strategy :math:`s` from the opponent's strategy space :math:`S^{-1}` to a number of total times the opponent has played :math:`s`.
+For a game :math:`(A, B)\in\mathbb{R}^{m\times n}` define :math:`\kappa_t^{i}:S^{-1}\to\mathbb{N}` to be a function that in a given time interval :math:`t` for a player :math:`i` maps a strategy :math:`s` from the opponent's strategy space :math:`S^{-1}` to a number of total times the opponent has played :math:`s`.

 As per standard :ref:`fictitious-play`, each player assumes their opponent is playing a mixed strategy based on :math:`\kappa_{t-1}`.
 If no play has taken place, then the probability of playing each action is assumed to be equal.
 The assumed mixed strategies of a player's opponent are multplied by the player's own payoff matrices to calculate the expected payoff of each action.

 A stochastic pertubation :math:`\epsilon_i` is added to each expected payoff :math:`\pi_i` to give a pertubated payoff.
 Each :math:`\epsilon_i` is independent of each :math:`\pi_i` and is a random number between 0 and :code:`epsilon_bar`.

 A logit choice function is used to map the pertubated payoff to a non-negative probability distribution, corresponding to the probability with which each strategy is chosen by the player.
 The logit choice function can be seen below:

 .. math::